asmirnou/watsor/README.md

     First the rate is lowered even more down to 10 FPS in order to guarantee constant feed for FFmpeg encoder (`-r 10`).
 The frames exceeding 10 FPS are dropped (`-vsync drop`) in order to match the target rate.
 Then output speed is set to be standard `30000/1001` (~30 FPS) and constant (`-vsync cfr`) to produce fluent video stream, duplicating frames as necessary to achieve the targeted output frame rate.

-### Environmental variables
+### Environment variables

-You can include values from your system’s environment variables either like [Home Assistant Core does](https://www.home-assistant.io/docs/configuration/yaml/#environmental-variables):
+You can include values from your system’s environment variables either like [Home Assistant Core does](https://www.home-assistant.io/docs/configuration/yaml/#environment-variables):

  `password: !env_var PASSWORD default_password` or